codylindley/simple-frontend-boilerplate/README.md

 }
 ```

 The above code can be found in `component.json`.
-If you plan on adding or removing bower components I suggest using `--save` flag so that your `component.json` file stays update as you make changes.
+If you plan on adding or removing bower components I suggest using `--save` flag so that your `component.json` file stays updated as you make changes.

 #####Step 5: Configure port in server.js